tanin47/lilit-sql/README.md

 - [ ] Get rid(...) of lit as much as possible
   - lit(23) <= something should have been 23 <= something.
   - This requires recognizing the operator after a number / string.
-- [ ] Refactor @froms and CrossJoinUnnest.
-CrossJoinUnnest is a special case of @froms.
 - [ ] Integrate with Sorbet

 Later: